CiscoDevNet/webex-contact-center-widget-starter/CONTRIBUTING.md

 This repo can be forked as a base for your Webex Contact Center widget or simply used as a reference material .
 Feel free to treat this as a boilerplate project.

+## Keep in touch with the team

+Either you are internal to Cisco or not, feel free to reach out to the repository admins to get the contribution access

 ## Requirements

 To contribute to `@webex-contact-center-widget-starter`, you need to have [>=Node 8.10.0](https://nodejs.org/en/) and [Yarn](https://yarnpkg.com/en/) installed globally on your machine.